bombush/kmen-fondrozvoje/Ai-README.md

 `User` has a balance of CREDITS
 `User` can pledge to a project creating a `Pledge`

+#### Projects
+Project has a goal in CREDITS.
+Users submit pledges to a project.
+Project has flags that indicate whether money has been transferred to the project owner and flag which indicate whether the project was realized and a flag that indicates whether the project has been added to majetekKmene.

 #### Pledging
 `Pledge` can be deleted or edited by the creator of the pledge During creation of a pledge, the pledged amount of CREDITS is deducted from the creator's balance